-Students, their families, and the community are reeling.
-This tragedy encompasses not only the grief and mourning of individual families, but of an entire community.
+Tragedies like the events unfolding in Allen encompass not only the grief and mourning of individual families but of entire communities.
 As we seek to mourn the victims and process the events, we should consider how to mourn together, as people, as communities.

 Communally, how do we mourn such traumatic events?